kevinid/molecule_generator/README.md

 - Numpy
 - Scikit-learn (for the predictive model)

-To ease the installation process, please use the docker environment defined in the `Dockerfile`.
+To ease the installation process, please use the dockerfile environment defined in the `Dockerfile`.

 ## Quick start